 We will contact you by email to remind you about your new payment due date.

 You did not need to be supervised by us, if you:

 - temporarily closed your business due to coronavirus

 Applying to reregister your business

 When you are ready to reregister your business you will need to make a new online application.

 This will set a new date for your registration and the payment of your annual fee.

 You will not be able to trade again until your application has been approved, if you are a:

 - Trust or Company Service Provider

-We will prioritise your application if you choose to cancel your registration during this time.
+We will prioritise your application if you chose to cancel your registration during this time.